Develop expertise in digital marketing and business management with a specialised online MBA.

 Become a business manager with advanced marketing skills.
-With an MBA (Digital Marketing), you learn how to direct strategic marketing campaigns.
-The MBA builds expertise in using data and digital platforms to maximise profits.
+With an online MBA in Digital Marketing, you will learn how to direct strategic digital campaigns.
+This course builds expertise in using data and online platforms to maximise profits.

 Whether you're a general manager or marketing manager, or want to move in either one of those directions, an MBA with a Marketing major is an excellent education investment.
 Marketing, especially digital marketing, drives the fortunes of businesses and organisations across Australia.
-A marketing MBA is a bedrock for career progression in general management and executive marketing roles.
+This MBA is a bedrock for career progression in general management and specialist executive roles.

 The UTS Online MBA develops strategic leadership skills while giving you the analytical capabilities to make evidence-based decisions.
 The Digital Marketing specialisation is ideal for both experienced marketers and managers from a non-marketing background.
 You'll benefit from a blend of instruction in business subjects, management principles and modern marketing approaches.
 The accelerated online program consists of 8 core subjects and 4 electives, with 6 digital marketing subjects to choose from.
 Topics include digital consumer behaviour, data-driven marketing, emerging technologies, and digital marketing today.
 You can study for this online MBA part-time while working full-time.